civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 **Warning**: There's a [known issue](https://github.com/seattle-uat/civiform/issues/2230) where you may encounter a compile loop, the most reliable way to address that is to do `bin/sbt clean` before the above.

-1. Once you see "Server started" in your terminal (it will take some time for the server to start up), you can access the app in a browser at http://localhost:9000.
+2. Once you see "Server started" in your terminal (it will take some time for the server to start up), you can access the app in a browser at http://localhost:9000.
 Be patient on the initial page load since it will take some time for all the sources to compile.

+If you want to use the Log In flow see [those instructions](contributor-guide/developer-guide/authentication-providers.md#testing) which include a one-time setup too.

 The `bin/run-dev` script uses `docker-compose` (see [`docker-compose.yaml`](https://github.com/seattle-uat/civiform/blob/main/docker-compose.yml)).
 It enables Java and Javascript hot-reloading: when you modify most files, the server will recompile and restart.
 This is pretty time-consuming on first page load, but after that, it's not so bad.